-SMS messages consists of normal text (the length of the text is unlimited).
-In EMS (Enhanced Messaging Service) messages, the text can be accompanied by simple pixel images or melodies.
-In MMS messages, the text can be accompanied not only by simple pixel images or melodies but also by photographic images, graphics, audio clips and video clips.
+As with SMS and EMS (Enhanced Messaging Service), an MMS message can consist of normal text.
+The length of the text is unlimited.
+The main difference between an EMS and MMS message is that in an MMS message, text can be accompanied not only by simple pixel images or melodies but by photographic images, graphics, audio clips and video clips.